Pulsar PGL9000BCO - 8100/9000W Dual Fuel Generator With Electric Start

 Zoom on the Pulsar PGL9000BCO

-To sum up, the Pulsar PGL9000BCO is a powerful portable generator tailored for:
+In a few words, the Pulsar PGL9000BCO is a powerful portable generator perfectly suited for:

 - Homeowners in need of an emergency backup power for their essentials